AMD’s top supercomputer wins are a big moment in ‘heated competition’

 Advanced Micro Devices executives argued Thursday at the company’s investor day that the chip maker is gaining ground on its competition, starting with two major wins for top supercomputer chip deals.

-Mark Papermaster, chief technology officer at Advanced Micro Devices, said that AMD beat out “heated competition for the Lawrence Livermore National Laboratory (LLNL) El Capitan project, the world’s fastest supercomputer described as an “exascale class” machine.
+Mark Papermaster, chief technology officer at Advanced Micro Devices, said that AMD beat out “heated competition” for the Lawrence Livermore National Laboratory (LLNL) El Capitan project, the world’s fastest supercomputer, described as an “exascale class” machine.
 AMD also won the Frontier supercomputer deal from Oak Ridge National Laboratory for delivery in 2021.

-“We love the fight,” said Papermaster, speaking at an event at AMD’s headquarters in Santa Clara, California.”That is what we’re made of, and so that fight drove us to improve our roadmap against our competitors to go head to head, and simply beat the competition.”
+“We love the fight,” said Papermaster, speaking at an event at AMD’s headquarters in Santa Clara, California.
+“That is what we’re made of, and so that fight drove us to improve our roadmap against our competitors to go head to head, and simply beat the competition.”

 AMD’s revenues have grown from $5.2 billion in 2017 to $6.73 billion in 2019.
 Its debt has gone from $1.7 billion in 2017 to $600 million in 2019, and cash has grown from $1.2 billion to $1.5 billion.

-With the El Capitan deal, AMD will provide Epyc central processing units (CPUs) and Radeon Instinct graphics processing units (GPUs) for HPE’s Cray Shasta supercomputer, to be delivered in early 2023.
-The machine is expected to be the world’s fastest computer with two exaflops of double-precision performance.
-It will e used for ensuring the safety of the nation’s nuclear weapons stockpile.
+In the El Capitan deal, AMD will provide Epyc central processing units (CPUs) and Radeon Instinct graphics processing units (GPUs) for HPE’s Cray Shasta supercomputer, to be delivered in early 2023.
+The machine is expected to be the world’s fastest computer, promising two exaflops of double-precision performance.
+It will be used for ensuring the safety of the nation’s nuclear weapons stockpile.

 AMD will provide code-named Genoa Epyc processors featuring Zen 4 processor cores and next-generation Radeon Instinct GPUs.
 Those are expected to be produced on a 5-nanometer manufacturing process.